 - Upon arrival to your destination, go to a local grocery store and pick up breakfast food, vegetables and fruit to keep in the hotel for snacks and appetizers.
 This enables you to eat healthy, eat enough, and save money.

-- Before visiting a new city, research online or by book (my favorite book the lonely planet guide), up-to-date restaurant information so you can have some healthy food options.
-No matter where you are it can be hard to find restaurants that serve the types of healthy dishes that we all should eat regularly.
+- Before visiting a new city, research online or by book (my favorite book the lonely planet guide) restaurant information so you can have some healthy food options.
+No matter where you are it can be hard to find restaurants that serve the types of healthy dishes that we need to eat daily.
 So, a little pre-planning will take you far.

-- Finally, It’s important not to find yourself famished at a restaurant with no healthy food choices because you’ll eat all the wrong stuff.
-So, keep healthy snacks on hand and eat regularly – so you aren’t caught off-guard and be forced to make a food decision that you regret later.
+- Finally, don’t find yourself famished at a restaurant with no healthy food choices because you’ll eat all the wrong stuff.
+So, keep healthy snacks on hand and eat regularly.
+You don’t want to be caught off-guard and be forced to make a food decision that you regret later.